-As we arrive at the castle, King Stefan and his Queen are just receiving King Hubert and his son Prince Philip (the latter is pictured above).
+As we arrive at the castle, King Stefan and his Queen are just receiving King Hubert and his son Prince Philip.
 The court is next joined by the three Good Fairies: Flora, Fauna and Merriweather.
 All three have come to bestow gifts on the princess.
 Flora and Fauna give their gifts first; the gifts of Beauty and Song, respectively and they are explained in the form of song, as seen in the lyrics below:

 One gift, beauty rare,

 Lips that shame the red, red rose,